 In February 2016, we launched a petition asking for mandatory genocide education that garnered 3,000 signatures, and received a standing ovation in both the provincial and federal parliaments.

 After meeting with education ministry officials in October 2017, the foundation was invited to form a committee with the education ministry that is developing a comprehensive guide on genocide, along with professional workshops for teachers.
 This guide will be ready by Spring 2019, and will be in use in Quebec high schools for the 2019-20 school year.
 In the coming years, we are planning to bring our mission and our guide on genocide to other Canadian provinces and U.S. states, with the aim of ensuring that genocide is taught in ALL Canadian and American high schools.
+Learn more by watching our interview with CTV News.

 Through special events, the Foundation for Genocide Education creates awareness about the need for mandatory genocide education, and raises much-needed funds.
 Our most recent events include: